wendahere/GoGetter/Journal.md

 24VDC-4 <--> 31

+Allen went to W12 to fabricate the new design of handle A and handle B.

+**show pic**

+He also assembled the coil support extensions onto the coil supports.

+**show pic**

 ### Wednesday 30/12/2020

-Wen Da and Allen went to water cut metal parts.
+Wen Da and Allen went to water cut some metal parts such as the fan covers and the PSU box covers.

+**show pic**

 Wen Da found a solution to the transistor not working problem.

 The frame arrived with the back panel being inverted.
 However, we still can work with that.

+**show pic**

 Wen Da tested the solution at home with full code and everything works.